resibots/blackdrops/docs/dart_tutorial.md

 ## How to create your own DART-based scenario using Black-DROPS

-In this tutorial we will go through on the basic steps of how to create your own [DART](http://dartsim.github.io/)-based scenario using Black-DROPS.
+In this tutorial we will go through the basic steps of how to create your own [DART](http://dartsim.github.io/)-based scenario using Black-DROPS.
 This tutorial builds on the [basic tutorial](basic_tutorial.md) and we assume that you have already gone though that one.
 As such, we will not provide step by step instructions, but only what is specifically needed for DART-based scenarios.
 Further more, this scenario was quickly developed and should not be taken as the solution of Black-DROPS to the problem.

 ### Scenario